えいたんごクイズ

 jailer の語源・成り立ち Etymology

-Jailer comes from jail plus the suffix -er, which means a person who does something.
-Jail came from Old French words such as jaiole or gaiole, meaning a cage or prison cell.
-Those words go back to Latin cavea, meaning an enclosure or cage.
+Jailer is formed from jail plus the agent ending -er.
+Jail came into English from Old French jaiole or gaiole, meaning a cage or prison, and goes back further to Latin cavea, meaning an enclosure or cage.
+So the word originally meant the person in charge of the cage or prison.
+Related words include cage and cave.

 外部辞書で調べる